jsjoberg/puzzels/README.md

-# puzzels
+# Puzzels
-or rather solutions to some coding puzzles.
+Some of my solutions to coding puzzle problems.

-Solutions to some Advent of Code 2016 problems in C, C++, Scheme or TCL.
+Advent of Code 2016 solutions in C, C++, Scheme and TCL.

-Solutions to some Advent of Code 2018 problems in C++.
+Advent of Code 2018 solutions in C++.

-Solutions to some Advent of Code 2019 problems in C++.
+Advent of Code 2019 solutions in C++.

+Advent of Code 2020 solution in Python.

-Solutions to some Project Euler problems in Go.
+Project Euler solutions in Go.